 APA offers an advocate whom you can trust to guide you through the pharmaceutical application process so that we can work together to obtain your prescribed medications.
 Thanks to our generous and giving community and individuals, we are able to provide the services to you at no charge.
 Our approach to assisting you with medication advocacy involves organization, computer assistance, follow-up phone calls and confidentiality.

 Access to life-saving treatments through PAPShare

-You can find your medication through a Patient Assistance Program (PAP).
-PAPs are created by pharmaceutical companies to provide free or discounted medicines to people who are unable to afford them.
+You may find your medication through a Patient Assistance Program (PAP).
+PAPs are created by pharmaceutical companies to provide discounted or no cost medications to people who are unable to afford them.
 Each program has its own qualifying criteria.

 Search PAPShare now for your medication.

 By accessing medication through patient assistance programs, often they are available discounted or at no cost.
 APA is the link between those in need and the patient assistance programs.

 If a client needs specialty or brand name medications, we help you enroll in the Patient Assistance Programs; if you qualify for Medi-Cal we refer you to the Department of Social Services office or certified enrollment counselor.
 If you are commercially insured, have Medicare or Medi-Cal but are unable to afford the co-payments for your medications, we can seek other assistance programs.

 Any person who needs access to discounted or no cost medications and who has a valid prescription from their Doctor.